Analysis of the Entanglement with Centers: The Entanglement with Centers in the -Form Non-Interacting Theory

-This result is interesting because it implies that the universal term of the entanglement entropy does not receive contributions from the on-shell boundary term in the case of massive free scalar field theory with planar entangling surface because $\partial_r\phi_n\sim 0$ near the boundary.
-The ambiguities still persist in this case although we do not find universal contributions of the entanglement entropy from the boundary on-shell action.
+This result is interesting because the result implies that a universal term of the entanglement entropy does not receive contributions from the on-shell boundary term in the case of the massive non-interacting scalar field theory with a planar entangling surface because of $\partial_r\phi_n\sim 0$ near the boundary.
+The ambiguity persists in this case although we do not find the universal contributions of entanglement entropy from the boundary on-shell action.
 In this case, all values of centers have the same weight.
-Thus, the non-tensor product decomposition or the non-trivial centers in the massive free scalar field theory do not lead to any universal contributions.
-We also give a quick comment on the interacting scalar field theories (local interaction).
-If we use the same method to analyze an interacting scalar field theory, then we still have $\partial_r\phi_n\sim 0$ near the entangling surface.
-Thus, the result is the same as in the massive free scalar field theory.
-In other words, the non-tensor product decompositions of the Hilbert space in scalar field theories possibly do not give any interesting results.
-We already showed that the fermion theories do not have non-trivial centers from removing operators.
-Hence, it is possible that gauge symmetry connects bulk and boundary sides to allow a universal contribution to the entanglement entropy from the on-shell boundary action in gauge theories.
+Therefore, the choice of non-trivial centers in the massive non-interacting scalar field theory does not lead to any universal contribution of entanglement entropy.
+We also give a quick comment to the interacting scalar field theories (only local interacting terms).
+If we use the same method to analyze local interacting scalar field theory, we still have $\partial_r\phi_n\sim 0$ near the entangling surface.
+Therefore, the result is the same as in the massive non-interacting scalar field theory.
+In other words, a direct sum decomposition of Hilbert space in the scalar field theory possibly does not give any interesting results.
+We already showed that the fermion theory does not have the choice of non-trivial centers by removing operators.
+Hence gauge symmetry may connect bulk and boundary sides to allow a universal contribution to the entanglement entropy from the on-shell boundary action in gauge theory.